johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         are usually bad.
 Sometimes fuse holders provide a red light to indicate a blown fuse.

-2. Mechanical issues:
+2. Mechanical issues: Most issues, even those which appear to be electrical turn out to be mechanical.
+So lets look at the mechanical first.

     1. Loose or broken mechanical connections:
         > Is the motor cool and does it move easily when controls are activated?
         > Does the motor not move the load?
         > Look for lose gears, loose set screws, broken belts, broken chains, broken shear pins, and broken couplings.
         > Check for worn out keyways and missing keys, worn out or misadjusted clutches and brakes, leaking seals at cylinders and valves.
         > Check that electrically operated clutches are engaging.